 Locations, cross sections, and profiles of all brooks, streams, drainage swales and their method of stabilization.

-All measures for the detention, retention or infiltration of water.
+All measures for the detention, retention, or infiltration of water.

 All measures for the protection of water quality.

 For engineered systems designed to provide drainage or stormwater management including, but not limited to, culverts, drainage outfalls, catch basins and pervious pavement ‘systems’; provide an appropriate plan detail with notes on drawings specifying materials to be used, and construction specifications.